David-Kyrat/Course-Description-Automation/howto.md

     -  - duration # hoursNb.pratice (if present)

 - facultyLabel   # faculty
-- ListStudyPlan:  # List of each study plan that has this course
+- listStudyPlan:  # List of each study plan that has this course
     - studyPlanLabel
     - planCredits
     - facultyLabel